Jose3693/Lua-Macros-en-el-Juego-v3/README_English.md

 These variables can be used in your macros to insert automatic and personalized information, making it easier to create dynamic commands and messages.

 **🔹 3.
 Multi-language Support**
-- Automatically detects Windows language.
+- Automatically detects the Windows language and sets it to the mod.
 - Available in Spanish and English.
 - Defaults to English if none is detected.